-2.4 SUMMARY OF ENVIRONMENTAL CONSEQUENCES
+2.3 SUMMARY OF ENVIRONMENTAL CONSEQUENCES

-Potential impacts from the Proposed Action are summarized in Table 2-4.
+Potential impacts from the Proposed Action are summarized in Table 2-3.
 This summary is derived from the discussion of potential impacts in the Environmental Consequence presented in Chapter 3 of this EA.

-Table 2-4.
+Table 2-3.
 Comparison of Potential Environmental Consequences of the Proposed Action

-Resource Proposed Action (Alternative 1) No Action Alternative Airspace Negligible short-term impacts on GFAFB airspace and surrounding airspace No Change Noise and Land Use The proposed action would result in approximately 900 sorties during the 10-month operational period from Feb - Nov 2025 GFAFB and portions outside of base will be exposed to higher noise levels.
-Impacts will be short term Temporary action should not impact land use categories.
-Construction of 3 temporary hangars- short term minor impacts to noise.
+Resource Proposed Action (Alternative 1) No Action Alternative Airspace No significant impacts on GFAFB airspace and surrounding airspace No Change Noise and Land Use The proposed action would result in approximately 900 sorties during the 10-month operational period from Feb 2025 - Nov 2025 GFAFB and portions outside of base will be exposed to higher short-term noise levels.
+Temporary action is not likely to impact land use categories.
+Construction of 3 temporary hangars will cause short-term minor impacts to noise.
 No changes in land use.
 Administration and storage areas would be shared with 319 RW.
-No Change Air Quality and Climate No Significant air quality impacts will occur.
-No Change Biological Resources Implementation of the Proposed Action is not expected to cause significant impacts to wildlife species or their associated habitat No critical habitat is present on GFAFB.
-The Project "May affect, but Not likely to adversely Affect Northern long-eared bat (NLEB)".
+No Change Air Quality and Climate Less than significant, short- term air quality impacts will occur.
+No Change Biological Resources Implementation of the Proposed Action is not expected to cause significant impacts to wildlife species or their associated habitat The Project "May affect, but Not likely to adversely Affect Northern long-eared bat (NLEB)".
 Grand Forks is on the extreme western edge of NLEB habitat range.
-The bat has not been No Change

-• found on base or in the vicinity outside of the airfield.
-No critical habitats or Threatened and Endangered (T&E) species within the Area of Potential Effect (APE) based on Information for Planning and Consultation (IPaC) results Cultural Resources • No adverse effects on historic properties at GFAFB Flight corridors to PRTC will travel over Tribal lands at altitudes greater than 20,000 feet.
-No low flights will occur outside of the PRTC No Change Water Resources • No adverse effects with adherence to preventive measures and environmental plans.
-Follow GFAFB SPCC and SWPPP plans No Change Safety and Occupational Health • No significant impacts to safety and occupational health by following Air Force guidance, BMPs and safety plans No Change Geology and Soils • No ground disturbing activities will occur.
-No impacts to geology and soils No Change Socioeconomics and Environmental Justice • Positive temporary impact to local economy for housing, food, dining and fuel for airmen No Change Hazardous Materials and Hazardous Waste • Minor impact from the increased procurement and use of hazardous materials, increased storage and disposal of hazardous wastes No adverse impacts from increased hazardous waste if managed, removed and disposed of with all applicable regulations and procedures No Change
+The bat has not been found on base or in the vicinity outside of the airfield.
+No critical habitats or Threatened and Endangered (T&E) species within the Area of Potential Effect (APE) based No Change on Information for Planning properties at GFAFB No Change water resources with adherence to preventive measures and No Change Less than significant adverse impacts to safety and occupational health by following Air Force guidance, and safety plans No Change ground disturbing activities No Change local economy and environmental justice No Change Insignificant impacts from the increased procurement and use of hazardous materials, increased storage and disposal of hazardous wastes Less than significant adverse impacts from increased hazardous waste if managed, removed and disposed of with No Change and Consultation (IPaC) results No adverse effects on historic properties at GFAFB No adverse effects to cultural resources on GFAFB or under airspace.
+Flight corridors to PRTC will travel over Tribal and non-Tribal lands at altitudes greater than 20,000 feet.
+No low flights will occur outside of the PRTC No significant impacts to water resources with adherence to preventive measures and environmental plans, including GFAFB SPCC and SWPPP plans Less than significant adverse impacts to safety and occupational health by following Air Force guidance, and safety plans No significant impacts as no ground disturbing activities will occur.
+No adverse impacts to geology and soils anticipated.
+Positive short-term impact to local economy and environmental justice communities for housing, food, dining and fuel for airmen No significant impacts Insignificant impacts from the increased procurement and use of hazardous materials, increased storage and disposal of hazardous wastes Less than significant adverse impacts from increased hazardous waste if managed,